Rebecca Adlington OBE is one of the greatest distance swimmers of all time.

 A World, European and Commonwealth Champion, Rebecca is Great Britain’s most successful ever swimmer.

-Born and educated in Mansfield, Adlington started swimming with Sherwood Colliery Swimming Club, and was later selected for the Nottinghamshire County Swim Squad (Nova Centurion).
+Born and educated in Mansfield, Rebecca Adlington started swimming with Sherwood Colliery Swimming Club.
+She was later selected for the Nottinghamshire County Swim Squad (Nova Centurion).

 At the London 2012 Olympic Games, Rebecca Adlington won bronze medals in the women’s 400m and 800m freestyle events.